4300 N Josey Ln Suite 100 Carrollton, TX 75010

 What are dental sealants?

 Dental sealants are thin plastic coatings that protect the chewing surfaces of children’s back teeth from decay (cavities).
 These surfaces are rough and uneven because they have small pits and grooves.
-Food and germs can get stuck in the pits and grooves and stay there long because toothbrush bristles cannot brush them away.
-Sealants fill in the grooves and keep the food out.

 What is oral cancer?

 Oral cancer includes cancers of the mouth and the pharynx (the back of the throat).
 Oral cancer accounts for roughly two percent of all cancers diagnosed annually in the United States.
-Approximately 35,000 people will be diagnosed with oral cancer yearly, and about 7,600 will die.
+Approximately 35,000 people are diagnosed with oral cancer yearly, and about 7,600 will die.
 On average, 60 percent of those with the disease will survive more than five years.
 Oral cancer most often occurs in people over 40 and affects more than twice as many men as women.

 Tobacco and alcohol use can put you at risk.
 Most cases of oral cancer are linked to cigarette smoking, heavy alcohol use, or the use of both tobacco and alcohol together.
 Using tobacco plus alcohol poses a much greater risk than using either substance alone.
-HPV Infection with the sexually transmitted human papillomavirus (specifically the HPV 16 type) has been linked to a subset of oral cancers.
-Risk also increases with age, oral cancer most often occurs in people over 40.
-Cancer of the lip can be caused by sun exposure.
-A diet low in fruits and vegetables may affect oral cancer development.
+The HPV 16 type is linked to a subset of oral cancers.

 See a dentist or physician if any of the following symptoms lasts for more than two weeks:

-- A sore, irritation, lump, or thick patch in your mouth, lip, or throat.
+• A sore, irritation, lump, or thick patch in your mouth, lip, or throat.

-- A white or red patch in your mouth.
+• A white or red patch in your mouth.

-- A feeling that something is caught in your throat.
+• A feeling that something is caught in your throat.

-- Difficulty chewing or swallowing.
+• Difficulty chewing or swallowing.

-- Difficulty moving your jaw or tongue.
+• Difficulty moving your jaw or tongue.

-- Numbness in your tongue or other areas of your mouth.
+• Numbness in your tongue or other areas of your mouth.

-- Swelling of your jaw that causes dentures to fit poorly or become uncomfortable.
+• Swelling of your jaw that causes dentures to fit poorly or become uncomfortable.

-- Pain in one ear without hearing loss.
+• Pain in one ear without hearing loss.

 Finding oral cancer as early as possible is essential when it can be treated more successfully.
 An oral cancer examination can detect early signs of cancer.
 The exam is painless and takes only a few minutes.
 Your regular dental check-up is an excellent opportunity to have the exam.
 During the exam, your dentist or dental hygienist will check your face, neck, lips, and entire mouth for signs of cancer.